About

 In addition to his orchestral background, Austin has extensive experience in jazz and musical theatre styles.
 While living in Los Angeles, he was a high-call woodwind performer for musical pit orchestras and jazz ensembles.

 Austin received a B.M. in Music Composition from the USC Thornton School of Music, graduating Magna cum Laude.
-He also graduated from the Eastman School of Music in with an M.M. in Orchestral Conducting.
+He also graduated from the Eastman School of Music with an M.M. and DMA in Orchestral Conducting.